radicle-dev/radicle-upstream/QA.md

 - [ ] make sure you are installing into an environment with no old configuration and no user data

   <details>
     <summary>
-     ℹ How to set up a clean environemnt?
+      How to set up a clean environemnt?
     </summary>

     **Safe method**: use a temporary user account on your computer.

-    - on macOS
+    - on macOS:
       - if you are **not** using FileVault, switch to the "Guest User".
 You may have to enable this in "System Preferences -> Users & Groups".
 When you're done, all data will be removed automatically.
       - if you **are** using FileVault, create a new user in "System Preferences -> Users & Groups".
 When you're done, you'll need to remove this user manually.
-    - on Linux
+    - on Linux:
       - create a new user with `sudo useradd -m qa`, and log into that account.
         When you're done, remove the user with `sudo userdel -r qa`.  _Note:
         "qa" is just an example user name, you can choose anything you like_